 Ren did all the food research for this trip and she came up with a mouthwatering list of 20 eateries in Saigon that included the city’s best banh mi, its best pho, etc. But with just two days’ worth of time and stomach space, hitting all 20 wasn’t realistic so we had to do the always difficult task of trimming down our eat-inerary.
 These are the 10 we ended up with.

 This list may not be as comprehensive as we would have liked but it’s one we feel good and confident about.
+Many of these eateries can be challenging to find so I’ve pinned them all on a map at the bottom of this post.
 With the exception of one place, every eatery on this concise list was either recommended by a trusted food blogger, television chef, or local.
 If you’ll be spending a few days in Saigon and need strong food recommendations, then this list is for you.

 1. Bánh Mì Hòa Mã

 I was busy crawling through Cu Chi Tunnels that morning so I missed this place. 🙁 They’re known for their banh mi op la – a Vietnamese breakfast consisting of a baguette, sunny side up eggs, pate, and charcuterie.

 Bánh Mì Hòa Mã is open only from 5-10AM, so you need to come early otherwise they may run out of food.
 As you can see below, there’s no indoor seating.
 Located in an alleyway, customers sit outside on those short plastic stools by the side of a building.
 This is what Vietnamese street food is all about!